arnav-jain1/Spring_2024/465/13-Cryptography.md

 Based on symmetric cryptography hash with a shared key
-Only holder of the shared key can generate a valid MAC tag
+Only holder of the shared key can generate a valid MAC tag Its like Digital signature but symmetric encryption so only one person can verify instead of the whole world